 Nicholas Robert Thayer is a London-born, Antwerp-based composer and producer, working across neo-classical, electronic, and rock music.
 He is the current music director for House Of Makers, an Amsterdam based multi-disciplined performing arts company.
 Nicholas built his name in the club music realm under the pseudonym ‘Nick Thayer’, where he is known for defying the limiting factors of genre.
-This approach is reflected in all his work, which is characterised by the drawing together of disparate musical ideas: lightness and darkness, harmony and dissonance, noise and silence.
+This approach is also reflected in all of his current work, which is characterised by the drawing together of disparate musical ideas: lightness and darkness, harmony and dissonance, noise and silence.

-Coming from a family firmly planted in the music world, Nicholas grew up with a classical music training, studying violin and piano, before branching out into the world of rock and funk as a guitarist with a string of bands.
-Then, deciding that computers were easier to deal with than lead singers, Nick forged a path for himself as an electronic music producer, studying at La Trobe University in Melbourne, Australia.
+Coming from a family firmly planted in the music world, Nicholas grew up with a classical music training, studying violin and piano, before branching out into the world of rock and funk as a guitarist.
+Finding intrigue in the developing world of modern sound design, he then forged a path for himself as an electronic music producer, studying at La Trobe University in Melbourne, Australia.